trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 The exact list of tables, index schemas, and command syntax depend on the indexer and database it uses.
 For information about how to use a specific indexer, see its documentation.

+Some indexers provide information about networks other than Mainnet, so check the indexer's documentation for information about selecting a network.

 For example, this TzKT query gets an account's balance of the USDT token:

 ```